LobbyOS/server/contents/apps/lobby-server/src/data/docs/quick.windows.md

 ### Running Lobby

 Run the "Lobby.exe" file in the "Lobby" folder.
+If running `Lobby.exe` didn't do anything, run the `lobby.bat` file.

 PHP that is inside Lobby will sometimes make the following error upon starting :
 ```